Buying a home can be INTENSE.

 Your finances don’t have to be perfect to buy a house.

-An “A” in one area might make up for a “C” in another.
-So maybe your credit score isn’t hot, but your savings are ginormous.
+An A in one area might make up for a C in another.
+Maybe your credit score isn’t hot, but your savings are ginormous.

-If you’re all-in on buying a house now, your real estate agent and lender will work hard with your specific situation to help you get a place.
-Be totally transparent with them.
+If you’re all-in on buying a house now, your real estate agent and lender will work hard to find you a home and a loan that fits your circumstances.
+If they are going to get it right, you must be transparent about your finances.

 Your current budget = Your homeownership stress test

 Owning your first house could blow up your budget if you’re not careful.
-And having to stress about paying your bills every month is no way to live – even if it’s in a nice house.
+And stressing out about paying your bills every month is no way to live – even if you’re stressing out in a nice house.

 Common homeownership costs in addition to your monthly mortgage payment include: